saramic/the-d-team/README.md

     Lipitor, Micardis), a few still growing(Panadol Osteo, Spiriva)** [analysis link](https://github.com/saramic/the-d-team/blob/master/analysis/Most_popular_drug.ipynb)

+  - [ ] What are the 10 most popular drugs with regards to amount of daily doses sold?

   - [ ] What leads to sudden drops in some popular drugs?

   - [ ] Do many other drugs have sudden drops like Crestor, Lipitor, Micardis?